 The recipe is adapted from the French book: Le Grand Livre Marabout de La Patisserie Facile.

 It is a rich buttery cookie that comes plain in the original French recipe.
 My take on these was to half-dip them or drizzle with bitter dark chocolate to cut through the buttery, rich texture.

 For some crunch, the cookies are sprinkled with some salted peanuts that stud the warm chocolate before it sets!
 You bite into those cookies and they just burst and then melt in a blink of an eye.

 These cookies are addictive!
-Keeping the kids’ fingers at bay until I am done my photo shooting was near to impossible.
+Keeping the kids’ fingers at bay until I am done my photo shoot was near impossible.

 The texture of peanut butter plays a crucial role in the amount of flour used in these recipes.
 Peanut butter is not created equal across the globe.
 Some are creamier than others which mandates more flour to lend the cookies its body and texture.